migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

 Researched Panoptics protocol, a perpetual options trading protocol utilizing Uniswap v3.
 Began deploying `PanopticFactory.sol` and `PanopticPool.sol` to enable options trading.

 ---
+2024-06-30 Sun: Able to create pools through scripts.
+Working on creating option calls through command line (and / or) scripts.

+2024-06-29 Sat: Testing out Panoptics and replicating the strategies through command line.

 2024-06-28 Fri: Panoptics app finally up.
 Referencing the frontend to replicate.
 Continued frontend work.

 2024-06-27 Thu: Panoptics app has been down since yesterday.
 Reached out to the team again to get access.
 Began working on frontend to interact with the smart contracts.